iAndrewChan/personal_profile/arm.md

 I will be taking a data science course in 2018 to gain relevant knowledge to solve business challenges using data after graduation.
 [Course Unit](http://www.bristol.ac.uk/unit-programme-catalogue/UnitDetails.jsa?unitCode=COMSM0017)

 ### Motivation to join ARM:
-By joining ARM I hope to expose myself and learn new technologies.
+By joining ARM I hope to expose myself and learn new upcoming technologies.
 I wish to improve my skills gained from University so far.